gregsamek/TinyNews/index.md

 ## Costs

 This project cost ~$30 in total, but it should've cost ~$10.
 Nearly all of the cost was from generating the synthetic data, and most of *that* cost was the ~20% of my data that was generated by Llama 3 70B.
-I generated so much data with 70B because I had expected a larger difference in quality and had planned on doing some additional experiments that took advantage of that - for example first training on 8B data and then annealing on 70B data.
+I generated data with 70B because I expected a larger difference in quality and had planned on doing some additional experiments that took advantage of that - for example first training on 8B data and then annealing on 70B data.

 ## Footnotes